Hammad7106/hammad-innovaxel-mubeen/README.md

 # 📌 Features

-🔗 Create a Short URL: Converts long URLs into short, manageable links.
+🔗 Create a Short URL: Converts long URLs into short code.

 🔄 Retrieve Original URL: Redirects or fetches the original URL using the short code.